 One of the nice things about forsythe pot basics is the cost.
 If you're already a gardener, you probably won't have to buy anything, just recycle what you have, and if you're new to gardening, your cost will be minimal.
 Here are the materials you will need:

-- A plastic pot with drain holes and at least a 6-7 inch diameter – It doesn’t have to be a flower pot as long as it’s about this size or a little larger and there’s a hole in the bottom.
+- A plastic pot with drain holes and at least a 6 to 7 inch (15-18 cm.) diameter.
+It doesn't have to be a flower pot as long as it's about this size or a little larger and there's a hole in the bottom.

 - Vermiculite (or other soilless mix), a growing medium soil in most garden departments.